63Klabs/atlantis-tutorials/tutorials/00-basic-api-gateway-with-lambda-written-in-node/README.md

 ## 2. Repository Configuration

-Go into the AWS Console and explore the repository in CodeCommit.
+Go to GitHub or the AWS CodeCommit Console and explore the repository.
+The `main` and `test` branches will be empty, and your code will be in the `dev` branch.

 > The tutorials will use the `dev-test-main` branch merge strategy to get code from development to production (`main` branch).
 For more information see [Default Git Branch Workflow](./tutorials/default-git-branch-workflow.md)